-The President as head of the national Executive, after consulting the JSC and the leaders of parties represented in the National Assembly, appoints the Chief Justice and the Deputy Chief Justice and, after consulting the JSC, appoints the President and Deputy President of the SCA.
+The President as head of the national executive, after consulting the Judicial Service Commission and the leaders of parties represented in the National Assembly, appoints the Chief Justice and the Deputy Chief Justice and, after consulting the Judicial Service Commission, appoints the President and Deputy President of the Supreme Court of Appeal.

-The other judges of the Constitutional Court are appointed by the President, as head of the national Executive, after consulting the Chief Justice and the leaders of parties represented in the National Assembly, in accordance with the following procedure:
+The other judges of the Constitutional Court are appointed by the President, as head of the national executive, after consulting the Chief Justice and the leaders of parties represented in the National Assembly, in accordance with the following procedure:

 - a.
-The JSC must prepare a list of nominees with three names more than the number of appointments to be made, and submit the list to the President. - b.
-The President may make appointments from the list, and must advise the JSC, with reasons, if any of the nominees are unacceptable and any appointment remains to be made. - c.
-The JSC must supplement the list with further nominees and the President must make the remaining appointments from the supplemented list.
+The Judicial Service Commission must prepare a list of nominees with three names more than the number of appointments to be made, and submit the list to the President. - b.
+The President may make appointments from the list, and must advise the Judicial Service Commission, with reasons, if any of the nominees are unacceptable and any appointment remains to be made. - c.
+The Judicial Service Commission must supplement the list with further nominees and the President must make the remaining appointments from the supplemented list.

-The President must appoint the judges of all other courts on the advice of the JSC.
+The President must appoint the judges of all other courts on the advice of the Judicial Service Commission.

-The following are Judges appointed during the reporting period:
+The following are Judges appointed during the reporting period

-Initials and Surname Appointed as: Court Appointment date TM Makgoka SCA Judge SCA 01-06-2018 MB Molemela SCA Judge SCA 01-06-2018 A Schippers SCA Judge SCA 01-06-2018 S Chesiwe High Court Judge Free State Division, Bloemfontein 30-06-2018 PE Molitsoane High Court Judge Free State Division, Bloemfontein 30-06-2018 M Opperman High Court Judge Free State Division, Bloemfontein 30-06-2018 KQ Hadebe High Court Judge KwaZulu-Natal Local Division, Durban 01-06-2018 SB Mngadi High Court Judge KwaZulu-Natal Local Division, Durban 01-06-2018 BJ Mnguni Judge Competition Appeal Court (for a period of five years) 01-06-2018 B Vally Judge Competition Appeal Court (for a period of five years) 01-06-2018 M Victor Judge Competition Appeal Court (for a period of five years) 01-06-2018 CJ Musi Judge President Free State Division, Bloemfontein 01-12-2018 HB Mbha Chairperson Electoral Court 04-12-2018 EF Dippernaar High Court Judge Gauteng Division 01-01-2019 SN Mokose High Court Judge Gauteng Division 01-01-2019 KJ Mosopa High Court Judge Gauteng Division 01-01-2019 B Neukircher High Court Judge Gauteng Division 01-01-2019 S Yacoob High Court Judge Gauteng Division 01-01-2019
+Initials and Surname Appointed as: Court Appointment date T M Makgoka Supreme Court of Appeal Judge (higher court) Supreme Court of Appeal Judge 01-06-2018 M B Molemela Supreme Court of Appeal Judge (higher court) Supreme Court of Appeal Judge 01-06-2018 A Schippers Supreme Court of Appeal Judge (higher court) Supreme Court of Appeal Judge 01-06-2018 S Chesiwe High Court Judge Free State Division, Bloemfontein 30-06-2018 P E Molitsoane High Court Judge Free State Division, Bloemfontein 30-06-2018 M Opperman High Court Judge Free State Division, Bloemfontein 30-06-2018 K Q Hadebe High Court Judge KwaZulu-Natal Local Division, Durban 01-06-2018 S B Mngadi High Court Judge KwaZulu-Natal Local Division, Durban 01-06-2018 B J Mnguni Judge Competition Appeal Court (for period of 5 years) 01-06-2018 B Vally Judge Competition Appeal Court (for period of 5 years) 01-06-2018 M Victor Judge Competition Appeal Court (for period of 5 years) 01-06-2018 C J Musi Judge President Free State Division, Bloemfontein 01-12-2018 H B Mbha Chairperson Electoral Court 04-12-2018 E F Dippernaar High Court Judge Gauteng Division 01-01-2019 S N Mokose High Court Judge Gauteng Division 01-01-2019 K J Mosopa High Court Judge Gauteng Division 01-01-2019 B Neukircher High Court Judge Gauteng Division 01-01-2019 S Yacoob High Court Judge Gauteng Division 01-01-2019

-Judges discharged from active service as from 01 April 2018 to 31 March 2019 that date completed a period of active service of not less than ten years, or who has already attained the age of 65 years and has performed active service for a period of 15 years; that they may at any time be discharged by the President if they become afflicted with a permanent infirmity of mind or body which renders them incapable of performing their official duties; or that they may at any time on their request and with the approval of the President, be discharged from active service.
+Judges discharged from active service as from 01 April 2018 to 31 March 2019 age of 70 years, if they have on that date completed a period of active service of not less than 10 years, or who has already attained the age of 65 years and has performed active service for a period of 15 years; or may at any time be discharged by the President if they become afflicted with a permanent infirmity of mind or body which renders them incapable of performing their official duties; or may at any time on their request and with the approval of the President be discharged.